sddongxh/Hungarian-Algorithm-Following-Lecture-Notes/README.md

 I implemented the Hungary algorithm following the lecture notes on http://www.cse.ust.hk/~golin/COMP572/Notes/Matching.pdf

-So it is easy to understand.
+So it may be easier to understand than other implementations.